char0n/vladimirgorej.com/_posts/2026-07-08-the-one-arazzo-condition-no-tool-can-evaluate-safely.md

 ## The one case that stays broken (on purpose)

-In this `simple` grammar, because I stop the runtime-expression operand at the comparison symbols, that unfenced operand can never *contain* those symbols.
+In this `simple` grammar, because I stop the runtime-expression operand at the comparison symbols, that operand can never *contain* those symbols.
 That's the flip side of making the common case work:

 {% highlight javascript %}
 import { test } from '@swaggerexpert/arazzo-criterion';

 test('$statusCode == 200');        // true:  reads exactly as intended
 test('$request.query.a=b == 1');   // false: the '=' in the name can't be told apart
-test('$response.body#/a=b == 1');  // true:  this style has its own clear fences
+test('$response.body#/a=b == 1');  // false: a pointer can't fence the '=' either
 {% endhighlight %}

 That middle line is the unavoidable casualty from earlier, and it fails *cleanly*.
 It doesn't silently guess wrong, which is the important part.

-The last line works because the `#/…` pointer form gives the operand a clear internal structure of its own: the `=` sits *inside* the pointer, so it never touches the comparison layer.
+The last line is the one that looks like a way out.
+It is tempting to think the `#/…` pointer form acts as a fence, with the `=` sitting safely *inside* the pointer.
+It doesn't.
+A JSON Pointer has no closing delimiter, and its tokens may contain `=` and even spaces.
+So the whole string `$response.body#/a=b == 1` is also one valid runtime expression, with the pointer `/a=b == 1`.
+Same two readings, same refusal.

+If you really need to reach a key like that, leave the `simple` type behind and use a `jsonpath` criterion.
+JSONPath quotes its member names, so `$.pets[?@['a=b'] == 1]` means exactly one thing.

 <div class="table-responsive">
   <table class="table">